reiryuki/AudioFx-Moto-G8-Power-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Moto apps and blobs.

 ## Descriptions
-- Equalizer soundfx ported from Motorola Moto G8 (cebu) Power (cebu) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Equalizer soundfx ported from Motorola Moto G8 Power (cebu) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Global type soundfx

 ## Sources